Skip to content

 Use Environment Variables

-Store tokens securely using environment variables:
+Store keys securely using environment variables:

 typescript